1. Docs

 Child resources inherit default values for many other resource options from their parent, including:

-• provider: The provider instance used to construct a resource is inherited from it’s parent, unless explicitly overridden by the child resource.
+• provider: The provider instance used to construct a resource is inherited from its parent, unless explicitly overridden by the child resource.
 The parent itself may have inherited the global default provider if no resource in the parent chain specified a provider instance for the corresponding provider type.

 • aliases: Aliases applied to a parent are applied to all child resources, so that changing the type of a parent resource correctly changes the qualified type of a child resource, and changing the name of a parent resource correctly changes the name prefix of child resources.